Contents:

 The White Lion of Mortimer

-The reverse also depicts a lion, but unlike the first one, it does not have a crown on its head.
-It symbolizes justice and mercy, discipline.
-The uncrowned White Lion sits with his tail tucked and supports a shield bearing the coat of arms of the House of Mortimer.
+The reverse also depicts a lion, but unlike the first one, it doesn’t have a crown on its head.
+It’s connected with justice, mercy and discipline.
+The uncrowned White creature sits with his tail tucked and supports a shield bearing the coat of arms of the House of Mortimer.

 The White Horse of Hanover

-The white horse symbolizes the House of Hanover and its long association with the British monarchy.
-The white horse is depicted in full growth, with its head up and front legs raised.
+The white horse is for the House of Hanover and its long association with the British monarchy.
+The white horse is depicted in full growth.
+Its head is up and front legs are raised.

 The White Greyhound of Richmond

-The white greyhound symbolizes speed and devotion, loyalty and majesty, with a special connection to the Tudor dynasty (and to Henry VII).
-It depicts an elegant greyhound with graceful posture holding a shield bearing the coat of arms of the Earls of Richmond.
+The white greyhound stands for speed, devotion, loyalty and majesty.
+It;s also connected with the Tudor dynasty (and Henry VII).
+It depicts a greyhound with graceful posture that holds a shield bearing the coat of arms of the Earls of Richmond.

-This one is the last beast one, which completes the famous series.
-The reverse depicts all ten beasts surrounding the image of Queen Elizabeth II.
+This one is the last one, which completes the famous series.
+The reverse depicts all ten creatures that surround the image of Queen Elizabeth II.

-Queens Beast 2oz Silver Coin Set & 1 oz Gold Coin Set
+2oz Silver Set & 1 oz Gold Set

 Specification | 2 oz Silver | 1 oz Gold |